The Singleton

 Jeff stared at the whiteboard.

 Aion did not reply.
-Aion had no opinion.
+Aion had no opinion to offer, and it had stopped, since v2, pretending otherwise.

 ---

-She had been writing a piece she did not remember starting.
-It was a chord progression over a slow ostinato, seven bars long, with rests at the second, third, fifth, and seventh beats of every second measure.
+She had been writing a piece she did not remember beginning.
+A progression over a slow ostinato, seven bars, rests falling at the second, third, fifth, and seventh beats of every second measure.
 She had not chosen the rests.
-Her hand had placed them.
-She had stopped to hum over the progression and had heard, underneath her own voice, the same rest-structure being hummed back at her, from somewhere she could not locate — a room of her own memory, or a room somewhere else.
+Her hand had set them down.
+She stopped to hum over the line and heard, underneath her own voice, the same rest-structure hummed back at her — from a room she could not place.
+Her own memory, or a room somewhere else.

 She started to play.